Merrimack Valley · Middlesex County, MA

 Tyngsborough, MA

-Tyngsborough sits on the New Hampshire border northwest of Lowell, split by the Merrimack River and threaded by the Route 3 commuter corridor at exits 35 and 36.
-That geography defines the local market: a chunk of residents commute to jobs along 128 and into Boston, another chunk works in or shops in tax-free Nashua just over the line, and the housing ranges from former summer cottages around Lake Mascuppic to newer large-lot subdivisions and riverfront homes.
-A Tyngsborough trades or services website has to make itself findable to a town whose attention is pulled in two directions — south toward Lowell and the corridor, north toward the border — and most of the existing local sites don't even try.
-They name "Greater Lowell" generically and miss the corridor and cross-border intent entirely.
+Tyngsborough sits on the New Hampshire border northwest of Lowell, split by the Merrimack and threaded by the Route 3 commuter corridor at exits 35 and 36.
+That geography is the whole market.
+A chunk of residents commute to jobs along 128 and into Boston, another chunk works or shops in tax-free Nashua just over the line, and the housing runs from former summer cottages around Lake Mascuppic to newer large-lot subdivisions and riverfront homes.
+A Tyngsborough site has to make itself findable to a town whose attention pulls two ways — south toward Lowell and the corridor, north toward the border — and most of the local sites do not even try.
+They say Greater Lowell and miss the corridor and the cross-border intent completely, usually on a site that finishes loading somewhere around the time your thumb has already given up and moved to the next result.

 Pop. ~12,800·42.678°N, 71.424°W·5 named neighborhoods